SARCOPENIA VS CACHEXIA: MUSCLE LOSS CAUSES, PREVENTION AND TREATMENT

 Sarcopenia, cachexia and malnourishment may be present in the same patient.[37]
 All of these conditions share a major overlap in symptoms, such as muscle wasting, fatigue, exhaustion, lowered strength and reduced mobility.
 Joint factors that can provoke sarcopenia and cachexia include reduced appetite or food intake, inflammation, hormonal decline or fluctuation, lower physical activity, diminished mitochondrial function[38] and increased nutritional and energy requirements.[39]

 Protein Imbalance.
-In the same way that body fat serves as a reservoir for lipids that can be used as an energy source, so too does muscle tissue function as a protein reservoir.
+In the same way that body fat serves as a reservoir for lipids that can be used as an energy source, muscle tissue functions as a protein reservoir.
 Proteins are vital for generating energy, regulating metabolism, building cellular products and promoting cell growth and division in general.
 Lowered protein digestion and absorption can contribute towards both sarcopenia and cachexia, as the body starts to metabolize muscle fibers in order to compensate for its protein needs.
 This is one main reason that physical activity is known to help most conditions indicative of muscle wasting, as it causes the body to adapt to an increased metabolic need for proteins in muscle tissue.[40]
 In addition to muscle tissue protein depletion, the body may turn towards using alternative protein sources to fuel energy production, such as blood albumin.
 More energy is required for the process of converting protein to ATP as it generates excess nitrogen, for which ATP is needed for urea conversion and disposal.
 This further contributes to underlying energy deficits that can perpetuate muscle wasting diseases.

 Fat Metabolism.
-Despite fat wasting being common to muscle wasting conditions, obesity can be observed in some patients with cachexia or sarcopenia[41].
+Despite fat wasting being common to muscle wasting conditions, obesity can be observed in some patients with cachexia or sarcopenia.[41]
 Additionally, it appears to be common for fat and calcium deposits to accumulate in cachectic muscle tissue.
-If fat metabolism is healthy in the individual, increased fat burning may help to initially compensate for muscle breakdown, as evidenced by the beneficial effects of ketone bodies in muscle tissues[42] [43].
-Unbalanced fat metabolism may explain why fat might accumulate in deposits in skeletal muscle.
+If fat metabolism is healthy in the individual, increased fat burning may help to initially compensate for muscle breakdown, as evidenced by the beneficial effects of ketone bodies in muscle tissues.[42]
+[43] Unbalanced fat metabolism may explain why fat might accumulate in deposits in skeletal muscle.
 As overall liver function is implicated in perpetuating muscle wasting changes[44], maintaining optimal liver health and stable fat metabolism are indicated for those with muscle wasting conditions.

 Angiotensin II.
 Inflammatory markers and glucocorticoids are known to be increased in response to elevated angiotensin II, alongside reductions in growth factor levels and hunger-stimulating hormones.
 Angiotensin II has been shown to provoke general muscle wasting by stimulating the ubiquitin-proteasome system, as well as inhibiting other major regulators of muscle growth in the body[45].
 Excess glucocorticoids may increase angiotensin II expression or modulate receptor function in a way that exacerbates muscle breakdown.
 These effects have been partially combated through the use of angiotensin receptor blockers[46] and ACE II inhibitors.
 Both growth hormone resistance and insulin resistance have been implicated in promoting muscle wasting in chronic heart failure patients, which is associated with an increase in angiotensin II.
 [47] Nevertheless, the development of insulin and growth hormone resistance in these conditions is typically multifactorial.
 More research is required to confirm whether ACE II inhibitors would be an appropriate option for this patient group.